Shannon Beveridge: Personal life

-Shannon Beveridge was born in Carrollton, Texas and lived in Norman, Oklahoma before moving to her current home in Los Angeles.
-She attended the University of Oklahoma and was in a sorority.
+Beveridge was born in Dallas, Texas and lived in Norman, Oklahoma while attending the University of Oklahoma before moving to her current home in Los Angeles.
+She graduated from the University of Oklahoma with a bachelor's degree in Finance and was in the Delta Delta Delta sorority.
 She dated fellow YouTuber Cammie Scott from November 2012 to May 2016.
-From 2017 to 2020, she dated singer-songwriter Cari Fletcher.
-She began a relationship with Becky Missal in 2021.
+From 2016 to 2020, Beveridge dated singer-songwriter Fletcher.
+From 2021 to 2023, she dated LA-influencer Becky Missal.